PHL to bank on bullpen to clinch spot in 2013 World Baseball Classic

 The Philippines will be banking on a strong pitching staff when it takes on Thailand at the start of the qualifying round of the 2013 World Baseball Classic (WBC) today at the Xinzhuang Stadium in New Taipei City, Taiwan.

-The 28-member Philippine team will be reinforced by Filipino-American players from US-based Major League Baseball when they vie for the coveted spot against host Taiwan, Southeast Asian neighbor Thailand and New Zealand in the qualifiers from November 15 to 18 at the Xinzhuang Baseball Stadium in New Taipei.
+The 28-member Philippine team will be reinforced by Filipino-American players from US-based Major League Baseball when they vie for the coveted spot against host Taiwan, Southeast Asian neighbour Thailand and New Zealand in the qualifiers from November 15 to 18 at the Xinzhuang Baseball Stadium in New Taipei.

-Leading the Philippine squad’s bullpen are lefty pitchers Eugene Espineli of seven-time World Series champions San Francisco Giants and Ryuya Ogawa of the Chunichi Dragons in Japan’s Nippon Professional Baseball.
+Leading the Philippine squad’s bullpen are lefty pitchers Eugene Espineli of the seven-time World Series champions San Francisco Giants and Ryuya Ogawa of the Chunichi Dragons in Japan’s Nippon Professional Baseball.

-“We have strong hitters and good pitching staff.
+“We have strong hitters and a good pitching staff.
 Our outfield will be composed of a few Major and Minor league players who were allowed by their mother ballclubs to play,” said Navasero.

 “We have the height, we have built and a strong arm.
 It all starts with one pitch.
-All we need to do is get base hits and get strikeouts hopefully we can survive this round and advance.”
+All we need to do is get base hits and get strikeouts.
+Hopefully, we can survive this round and advance.”

 Most of the Filipino-American players are from the Giants, Chicago White Sox, San Diego Padres, Cleveland Indians, and New York Yankees organizations.